Soak up the sun at these top Manchester spots.

 8. Luck Lust Liquor and Burn, Northern Quarter

 Another spot taking to Edge Street to create a wonderful alfresco dining space, Luck Lust Liquor and Burn (along with sister restaurant Almost Famous) has provided a large space for customers to safely dine, serving both drinks and food.
-Reopening TBC.
-Sister-site at Almost Famous is back open.
 Luck Lust Liquor and Burn, 100-102 High St, M4 1HP.

 9. The Oast House, Spinningfields

 Finally re-opening following the pandemic, The Oast House is back and customers can finally enjoy the large, open space all over again.
-Social distancing measures are, of course, in place – however, you can expect the same vibe that you knew and loved before, just safer.
+Expect the same vibe that you knew and loved before, with plenty of live music and hanging kebabs in store.
 The Oast House, The Avenue Courtyard, M3 3AY.

 11. Escape to Freight Island